-Neglecting and half-assing practice are mistakes I see people (and teams) make on a regular basis.
+Neglecting and half-assing practice are mistakes I see people (and teams) make regularly.

-Everything we do as professionals requires practice and rehearsals.
+Everything we do as professionals require practice and rehearsals.
 Presentations, sales calls, developing meeting agendas, shareholder meetings, networking events, hiring interviews.
 Everything.

 Why?
 To make sure complacency doesn’t set in.
-We’re seeing whole industries of people who’ve become complacent in their roles fighting to keep their jobs on the back side of this pandemic.
+We’re seeing whole industries of people who’ve become complacent in their roles fighting to keep their jobs on the backside of this pandemic.
 Complacency will kill you.
-If you need proof, just look around.
+If you need proof, look around.

-Another benefit of practice is that you’ll find flaws from earlier planning and will be able to pro-actively adjust.
-Before it’s too late.
+Another benefit of practice is that you’ll find flaws from earlier planning and will be able to adjust before it’s too late pro-actively.